A piece for singer, dancer, electronics and instrumental ensemble (2020).

 A montage for the Anthropocene?

-The piece is an experiment, an experimental opera, a music theatre work in the widest sense.
+The piece began as a research experiment.
+It is an experimental opera or a music theatre work in the widest sense.

 Pia Palme: ‘I began with some devised material which I knew would form only a starting point; the process is like walking into a room with a blindfold on.’